 Tax Implications

-With an IUL policy, you can enjoy tax-free income during retirement and ensure that your beneficiaries receive a death benefit free from income tax.
+With an IUL policy, you can enjoy tax-free income during retirement and tax-free death benefits for beneficiaries.

-Premiums paid into an IUL policy are made with after-tax dollars without any upfront tax deduction available.
-However, any interest earned within the policy grows tax-deferred until withdrawal.
+Premiums are paid with after-tax dollars with no upfront deduction.
+Interest earned grows tax-deferred until withdrawal.

 If a loan is taken from a 401(k), failing to repay it fully upon separation from employment can also result in taxation of the entire outstanding balance.